 Advanced Topics in

 We will be using the computer program Mathematica every day.
 Students will also be expected to use the program outside of class.
 Mathematica will be available for free for students in the class who bring their own laptop computers.
-Limited numbers of school‐owned laptop computers may be available for checkout to students to use during class time.
+Limited numbers of school‐owned laptop computers are be available for checkout to students to use during class time.
 Students are responsible for all materials checked out to them including (but not limited to) hardware, software, books, and accessories.
 Students with laptop computers are expected to bring them to class every day and to take care that they are well maintained.

 The project work in this class will be done individually and in small groups.
 Some assignments and projects will have specific guidelines and instructions.
 For most work, students will have a lot of choice in the topics and styles of their projects.
 Students will complete projects in four general categories.
 Many projects will fit into multiple categories.
 More details about project categories and types will be distributed in class.

 There will be several smaller assignments throughout the year.
 First semester will have more assignments and second semester will have more projects.
 Students will be expected to write about their experiences in this class.
 There will be some quizzes to check for understanding.
-It is unlikely there will be any formal tests with the exception of the Mathematica Student Certification Exam administered by Wolfram Research.
+It is unlikely there will be any formal tests with the possible exception of the Mathematica Student Certification Exam administered by Wolfram Research.
 Students will be informed of any changes.
 More details about specific assignments, distribution of activities, and the course calendar are available on the Adv.
 Topics class web site.